Skip to content

 PeripheriesThird-party services Kindo depends on (Unleash, Qdrant, Presidio, etc.).

 Redis StreamsThe Redis data structure Kindo currently uses for real-time conversation streaming between backend services.
 Requires a non-sharded Redis deployment.
-See Infrastructure Requirements.
+See Plan & Provision Infrastructure.

 ResourceA structured data entity from an integration (Tickets, Users, Emails, Logs).